kufijako/Pepsi-Flaver-Chellenge/README.md

 * [Contact](#contact)

 ## General info
-Our goal is to try every Pepsi falvor that we can buy and review it this website.
+Our goal is to try every Pepsi flavor that we can buy and review it on this website.

 ## Screenshot
 ![Screenshot](http://kubafila.pl/img/screenshots/pepsi.png)